SmartFoodTracker/backend/README.md

 `docs/`: documentation generated with [apidoc](http://apidocjs.com/), and available hosted at [https://smartfoodtracker.github.io/backend/](https://smartfoodtracker.github.io/backend/)

 `package.json`: declaring the dependencies and dev-dependencies (dev-deps not installed in prod).

+`Procfile`: this tells Heroku what the start command is